nltk/nltk_book/book/ch04-extras.rst

 Lists are a versatile data type.
 We can use lists to implement so-called `abstract data types`:dt: such as stacks and queues.
-A `stack`:dt: is a container that has a last-in-first-out (or LIFO) policy for adding and removing items (see Figure stack-queue_).
+A `stack`:dt: is a container that has a last-in-first-out (or LIFO) policy for adding and removing items (see Figure fig-stack-queue_).

-.. _stack-queue:
+.. _fig-stack-queue:
 .. figure:: ../images/stack-queue.png
    :scale: 25:30:30